sortecoevo/sortee/content/blog/2025_open_source_genetic_data.md

 **Tara A Pelletier**, Associate Professor [tpelletier@radford.edu](mailto:tpelletier@radford.edu)
 Department of Biology, Radford University, Radford, VA 24142
+&nbsp;
+**Tara A Pelletier** is an Associate Professor of Biology at Radford University.
+She is broadly interested in the eco-evolutionary processes that have shaped current biodiversity patterns.
+Her lab works to integrate various types of data (genetic, geographic, environmental, life history, and morphological) to understand these complex processes, using methods from phylogeography, macrogenetics, and environmental DNA.

+&nbsp;

 **Camilo Andrés Calderón Acevedo**, Post-Doctoral Researcher [CalderonCA@si.edu](mailto:CalderonCA@si.edu)
 Smithsonian Bat Lab, Smithsonian Tropical Research Institute, Apartado 0843-03092, Balboa, Ancón, Panamá
+&nbsp;
+**Camilo Andrés Calderón Acevedo** is a Colombian mammalogist, currently a researcher at the Smithsonian Tropical Research Institution, in Panamá.
+He is interested in mammal evolution with a particular interest in the cryptic diversity present in marsupials, bats and rodents.
+His research is focussed on the drivers of the different dimensions (phylogenetic, morphological and functional) of mammal diversity and the effects of climate change in their populations and landscape connectivity.